-U.S. assistance contributes to counter-piracy and counter narcotics smuggling efforts, enhances law enforcement and investigations techniques (particularly relating to cyber-enabled crime), strengthens Oman’s capability to monitor and control its borders, builds capacity on curbing terrorism financing, and improves interoperability of the Omani military with U.S. forces.
-FY2018 grant assistance in the form of International Military Education and Training (IMET) assistance, and Oman’s IMET budget for FY2019 stands at $1.75 million.
+U.S. assistance contributes to efforts to counter piracy, narcotics, and wildlife smuggling; enhances law enforcement and investigations techniques; strengthens Oman’s capability to monitor and control its borders; builds counterterrorism capacity; and improves interoperability of the Omani military with U.S. forces.
+In FY2018, Oman received $1.853 million in International Military Education and Training (IMET) assistance, and Oman’s IMET budget for FY2019 stands at $1.75 million.
 FY2018 financing for Anti-terrorism Assistance (ATA) was $900,000, and funding for FY2019 stands at $1 million.

 Various U.S. agencies deliver customized training, exchanges, and Subject Matter Expert assistance.
 Primary partners include the Royal Office, Royal Oman Police (ROP), ROP Customs and ROP Coast Guard, and the Royal Army of Oman.

 Bilateral Economic Relations

-The United States and Oman share Oman’s only bilateral FTA, which has been in force since 2009.
-There has been a consistent call in Oman for the expanded utilization of the FTA as well as a push to highlight the many benefits the Agreement brings to Omani and American companies, including a no-minimum investment requirement for new businesses in Oman and 100% foreign ownership.
+Although the bilateral FTA has been in force since 2009, there have been ongoing efforts to expand its utilization in Oman and highlight its benefits, such as duty free treatment of goods and a no-minimum investment requirement for new businesses.
 U.S. exports to Oman include machinery, vehicles, aircraft, agricultural products, and medical instruments.
 U.S. imports from Oman include crude oil, textiles, jewelry, plastics, fertilizers, iron, and steel products.

 Membership in International Organizations

 Oman and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.
 Oman is a member of the Organization of Islamic Cooperation, the Arab League, and the Gulf Cooperation Council, but it is not a member of the Organization of the Petroleum Exporting Countries.
 Oman also has representatives assigned to INTERPOL and is a member of the Middle East and North Africa Financial Action Task Force.